AElfProject/aelf-learn/bak/dapps/explorer.md

 ---
-title: Getting the data from the AELF Explorer
+title: Getting the data from the aelf Explorer
 sidebar_position: 4
 ---